Oahu, Hawaii, USA travel guide

 Money-Saving Tips

-• Utilize hotel amenities like kitchenettes (at Embassy Suites) for some meals, especially breakfast and snacks, to save on dining costs.
+• Utilize hotel amenities like kitchenettes at Embassy Suites for some meals, especially breakfast and snacks.

 Local Insights

-• Always remove your shoes before entering someone's home or certain cultural sites; it's a sign of respect in Hawaiian culture.
+• Always remove your shoes before entering someone's home or certain cultural sites; it's a sign of respect.

-• Learn a few basic Hawaiian phrases like 'Aloha' (hello/goodbye/love) and 'Mahalo' (thank you); locals appreciate the effort.
+• Try to learn a few basic Hawaiian words like 'Aloha' (hello/goodbye/love) and 'Mahalo' (thank you) – locals appreciate the effort.

 Frequently Asked Questions